OfficeDev/office-js-docs-pr/docs/excel/excel-data-types-entity-card.md

 > [!IMPORTANT]
 > The nested `properties` data types are used in combination with the [Card layout](#card-layout) values described in the subsequent article section.
 After defining a nested data type in `properties`, it must be assigned in the `layouts` property to display on the card.

-The following code snippet shows the JSON for an entity value with multiple custom properties.
+The following code snippet shows the JSON for an entity value with multiple data types nested within `properties`.

 > [!NOTE]
 > The following code snippet is an excerpt.
 To see the complete code sample, visit the [OfficeDev/office-js-snippets](https://github.com/OfficeDev/office-js-snippets/blob/main/samples/excel/85-preview-apis/data-types-entity-values.yaml) repository.